waldirio/rho/doc/source/man.rst

 ``--vault=vault_file``

-  This contains the path and filename of the file containing the vault password.
+  This contains the path of the file that contains the vault password.
 If this option is used the file should be limited in access on the system.

 ``--logfile=log_file``

-  This contains the path and filename of the file for writing the scan log.
+  This contains the path of the file for writing the scan log.

 ``--ansible-forks=num_forks``